cappuu02/Cybersecurity-Sapienza/Distributed System/1a) Introduction.md

 >Failure are uncertain!

-WHen programs need to cooperate they coordinate their actioons by exchanging messages.
+When programs need to cooperate they coordinate their actions by exchanging messages.
 Close coordination often depends on a shared idea of the time at which events occurs.
 There are limits to the accuracy with which computers on a network can synchronie their clocks:
 - Network delays are not constants
 - Clock drift cannot be know in a precise way